 The science: the Golden Hour

 - Body temperature.
 Shock is a chain reaction in the body that can be as deadly to a trauma patient as the injury itself.
-Keeping someone warm is not about comfort.
-It actually helps the blood clot.
+Keeping someone warm helps their blood clot, so a blanket is doing clinical work as much as it is adding comfort.

 - Heart events.
 The stress of bad traffic on top of existing risk factors can trigger a heart attack.
 Knowing what to do in those first minutes can preserve heart muscle.

 Skip the standard pharmacy first aid kit.
-Those are designed for paper cuts at a desk, not real injuries on the road.-
+Those are built for paper cuts at a desk, so they fall short when the road brings a deep wound.

 Tourniquet (CAT Generation 7):